JKozma81/Teamtreehouse-techdegree-project-01/README.md

-# Teamtreehouse-techdegree-project-1
+# My Teamtreehouse techdegree project 1

-My Teamtreehouse techdegree project 1
+This is my first project for the Teamtreehouse Fullstack JavaScript techdegree.